-Maps of New Hampshire are an invaluable area of ancestors and family history research, especially if you live faraway from where your ancestor was living.
-Given that New Hampshire political boundaries sometimes changed, historic maps tend to be crucial in helping you uncover the precise location of your ancestor’s home town, what land they owned, just who their neighbors happen to be, and more.
+Given that New Hampshire’s political and county boundaries have sometimes changed over the years, historic maps are crucial in helping you uncover the precise location of your ancestor’s hometown, what land they owned, just who their neighbors happen to be, and much more besides.

-An excellent, currently published atlas for the entire state is The New Hampshire Atlas and Gazetteer published by DeLorme Publishing in Freeport, Maine.
-It is continually updated and has excellent cartography of New Hampshire features, including roads (indicating type of surface) and geological features.
-Earlier versions contain markings for structures, some cemeteries, and churches.
-Although it is slightly oversized for easy carrying, its usefulness outweighs this hindrance.
+An excellent, currently published atlas for the entire state is The New Hampshire Atlas and Gazetteer, published by DeLorme Publishing in Freeport, Maine.
+It is continually updated and contains excellent maps of New Hampshire, including major roads (indicating the type of surface) and geological features.

 As with other New England states, obtaining a copy of the town’s lotting map (the way land was divided before being granted or sold) can be extremely beneficial in solving genealogical problems.
 The most comprehensive collection of these can be found at the New Hampshire Records and Archives.
-The layouts are catalogued by town, and include the numbering process of lots and, in many cases, name of the original proprietor, which can help backtrack land holdings and provide a chain of title for problem solving.
-Many of these are found in the New Hampshire State Papers as well.

 Interactive Map of New Hampshire County Formation History